Get

 1. They make me get up and work!

 Have you heard cliches about people who work at home and rise whenever they want?
 Those are cliches, especially if you have cats.
-What cat in her right mind is going to let you sleep in past four in the morning?
+What cat in her right mind is going to let you sleep past six in the morning?
 It’s feeding time, after all.
 After you’ve fed her or your bunch of cats, why go back to bed?
 There’s work to be done.
 So thank your cat for improving your productivity!

 2. They keep me to a schedule

-Work at home can quickly take over the rest of your life.
+Working at home can quickly take over the rest of your life.
 It’s not like a regular day job.
 When you work at home, your job is always there.
 You almost need things to remind you that yes, there is life outside of work.

 Again, cats come to the rescue.
 They need to be fed, played with, and cared for, often on a timetable.
 Sometimes I think my cats might be one of the only things (okay, well maybe this is a slight exaggeration, but there’s truth in it) keeping me from disappearing into a work black hole.